Lebanon & Jordan Encounters

 Those interested may rise early this morning to join morning prayers with the monks of the monastery.
 After breakfast, we have time to explore the Qadisha Valley, another UNESCO World Heritage Site.
 It is known as the Holy Valley, and the Holy River, Nahr Qadisha, flows through it.
 Many caves are found along its steep cliffs, used as shelters and burial sites in ancient times, and it's a great place for a short morning hike.
 Our first stop after leaving the valley is the nearby village of Becharre, the birthplace of the iconic novelist and poet of Lebanon, Kahlil Gibran.
 The village contains a museum dedicated to him, featuring his paintings and manuscripts.
 Next, we stop at the Cedars Ski Resort, famous for skiing and snowboarding.
 The area known as the Cedars of God is found nearby, and contains the last remaining groves of the cedar forests that once thrived in the region.
 The famous cedar trees of Lebanon - Cedrus Libani- are mentioned in the Old Testament and are the national symbol of the country.
 Later today we arrive in Byblos, an ancient Phoenician city that is thought to have been inhabited for up to 7000 years.
 Locally, the city is known as Jbeil and is another UNESCO World Heritage site.
 Byblos is filled with significant historical and archaeological sites, and also features a lovely Phoenician harbour.

-Day 4 : Morning In Byblos, Ksara Winery
+Day 4 : Morning in Byblos, Ksara Winery

 Location: Byblos, Ksara Winery, Zahle